 As with getting that perfect helmet fit, goggle compatibility is something that’s easiest if you can try them on.
 An ill-fitting helmet and goggle system can either be too tight, which pushes the helmet up and the goggles down your nose, or too open, leaving some of your forehead vulnerable to the cold air.
 The easiest way to guarantee a good fit is to stick within the same brand—Smith helmets work great with Smith goggles, and the same goes for Anon, Giro, and POC—but we encourage you not to limit yourself if there’s a goggle or helmet that’s caught your eye.

-In testing, we’ve found some helmets are extremely accommodating of a variety of goggle types.
-The Oakley MOD5's swappable brim makes it the most compatible with a range of brands and sizes.
-And Giro’s helmets not only work well with all Giro-branded goggles, but we’ve also found that many provide an excellent fit for anything from the large Anon M3 or Dragon X2 to the classic Smith I/O. Smith’s popular Vantage helmet is also reasonably accommodating, fitting big-sellers like the Oakley Airbrake and Flight Deck, but we had issues with tall frames like the Dragon X2.
+IIn testing, we’ve found some helmets are extremely accommodating of a variety of goggle types.
+The first-generation Oakley Mod5's swappable brim made it the most compatible with a range of brands and sizes (Oakley unfortunately discontinued the tech with the second-gen Mod5).
+And Giro’s helmets not only work well with all Giro-branded goggles, but we’ve also found that many provide an excellent fit for anything from the large Anon M4 Toric or Dragon X2 to the classic Smith I/O. Smith’s popular Vantage helmet is also reasonably accommodating, fitting big-sellers like the Oakley Airbrake and Flight Deck, but we had issues with tall frames like the Dragon X2.

 While many snowboard helmets are unisex and work perfectly fine for both men and women, some are also sold in women’s-specific variations.
 These models are quite similar to their unisex or men's counterparts but often come in different colorways and have a slightly smaller shape and fit.
 They also sometimes have a different name (for instance, the Anon Nova is the women's version of the our top-ranked Prime), but the technology is all the same—and so is the pricing.
 Regardless of the labeling, our recommendation is to go with what feels and fits you best.
 When applicable, we've included a link to both the men's/unisex and women's versions of each helmet above.